aHaugl/OV_Orbit_BLE_Course/README.md

 Congratulations!
 You have successfully written your first function in a different .c file.
 Now, let us start adding PWM for our actual motor.

 #### PWM control
 In this hands on we will implement a PWM device two ways.
-The first way will be to add the PWM module to drive a LED GPIO, which can be configured to drive a PWM servo motor if you customize the devicetree files and pin controls as shown in the [PWM sample repo](https://github.com/aHaugl/samples_for_NCS/tree/main/peripherals/pwm) I referred to earlier, and the second way will be to drive the PWM servo motor through
+The first way will be to add the PWM module to drive a LED GPIO, which can be configured to drive a PWM servo motor if you customize the devicetree files and pin controls as shown in the [PWM sample repo](https://github.com/aHaugl/samples_for_NCS/tree/main/peripherals/pwm) I referred to earlier, and the second way will be to drive the PWM servo motor through creating a custom device with custom parameters that you can add to your devicetree and drive said custom device with the PWM module through any available GPIO.

 If you wish to play around and learn and understand more about how to customize and use the PWM module in closer detail, feel free to have a look at the mentioned sample in your own time, but for this hands on you can follow along without doing so.

-We will divide this into three parts.
+So to reiterate: We will divide this into three parts.
 * The first part will cover the common sections used in both method 1 and method 2 and show you how to set up and use the zephyr PWM module
-* The second part will show we can create a custom PWM device and select which GPIO the PWM module should drive
+* The second part (Method 1 which is optional) will show we can create a custom PWM device and select which GPIO the PWM module should drive
-* The third part will show you how to create a custom device with custom parameters that you can add to your devicetree and drive said custom device with the PWM module through any available GPIO.
+* The third part (Method 2, mandatory) will show you how to create a custom device with custom parameters that you can add to your devicetree and drive said custom device with the PWM module through any available GPIO.

 When we are using the nRF Connect SDK, we have several driver options to control the PWM.
 We have our own drivers that are tailored for the Nordic Semiconductor devices, or we can use Zephyr's drivers, which will use Nordic's drivers "underneath the hood".
 For this course we will use Zephyr's PWM drivers.